Home » State Systems » National Association

 - Importance of having the individual designated in this role (e.g., benefits to the state).

 - Contact information for the designated individual.

-a document outlining how Coordinators' positions were established is
+Overview of how State Coordinators' positions were established

 Contact Information for NAFSC Chair and Vice Chair

 Director, Fetal Alcohol Syndrome Prevention Program